-- Set up the serving area to keep “safe” foods separate from foods that contain allergens.
+- Set up the serving area to keep “safe” foods separate from foods containing allergens.
 For example, if someone has a shellfish allergy, move the shrimp cocktail to a separate table or area on the buffet line.
-If you are having tacos and someone has a dairy allergy, move the cheese and sour cream to a separate area.
+If you are serving tacos and someone has a dairy allergy, move the cheese and sour cream to a separate area.

 - Have separate utensils for everything!

 Even with all of the strategies in place, cross-contact happens.
-The important thing is that you don’t take the risk of eating the food that has come into contact with your allergen(s).
+The important thing is that you don’t risk eating the food that has come into contact with your allergen(s).

 For this reason, try to have a backup plan.
 Pack a meal in case there isn’t safe food available.
 This isn’t ideal but it’s better than watching everyone else eat while you’re starving!

-In this post, we've covered the basics of what cross-contact is and how it can happen at different stages of a food's life cycle.
-We've also explored ways to prevent cross-contact, from reading food labels to taking precautions in the home kitchen and when dining out.
+In this post, we've covered the basics of cross-contact, what it is, and how it can happen at different stages of a food's life cycle.
+We've also explored ways to prevent cross-contact, from reading food labels to taking precautions in the home kitchen and away from home.